Art, Craft & Design

 100% pass rate in A Level Art, Craft & Design in 2020 – 1.4% above National Average

-At least 5 GCSEs at Grade 9-5 including English.
+At least 5 GCSEs at Grade 9-5 including English Language and Maths.
 You must provide a portfolio of your own Artwork at interview.

 There are seven subject areas to choose from.